ibm-cloud-docs/hp-virtual-servers/byoi.md

 * **LOCATION:** Choose the location to where you want to deploy your Hyper Protect Virtual Server.
 Possible values are: `dal10`, `dal12`, `dal13`, `fra02`, `fra04`, `fra05`, `syd01`, `syd04`, `syd05`.
 * **REGISTRATION_DEFINITION:** Replace all newlines from the encrypted and signed registration definition file with `\n` and paste the result in this parameter.
 In vim you can do the replacement by running `:%s/\n/\\n/g`.
 * **IMAGE_TAG:** The tag of the OCI Image to be used.

-## Limitations
-{: #byoi_limit}
-* Images can only be stored on {{site.data.keyword.cloud}} Container Registry or Docker Hub.
-* Upgrading a running virtual server with a new OCI Image is not possible.
-* Logs for the running virtual server cannot be retrieved.
-* You can retrieve virtual server information via the UI only.
-* You can provision a virtual server via the CLI only.
-* It is not possible to configure startup parameters for the provisioning process.
-* {{site.data.keyword.cloud}} Registry Namespaces and Docker Hub organizations with a `-` in the name are not permitted.
-* It is not possible to install firewall solutions, for example, iptables / ufw, during the OCI image build.